jeftegoes/LinuxUbuntuOverviewAndCommands/README.md

 - Add user (linux)
   - sudo adduser `<username>`

+# How to install sudo

+1. apt update
+2. apt-get install sudo

+# How to install Python
+1. sudo apt-get install python 3
+2. sudo apt-get install python3-pip

+# How to install MySql
+1. Installing MySQL 8.0.X
+   1. sudo apt update
+   2. sudo apt install mysql-server
+2. Configuring MySQL
+   1. sudo mysql_secure_installation
+3. Creating a Dedicated MySQL User and Granting Privileges
+   1. 	sudo mysql or mysql -u root -p
+   2. mysql > CREATE USER 'sa'@'localhost' IDENTIFIED BY 'PASSWORD';
+   3. mysql > GRANT ALL PRIVILEGES ON *.* TO 'sa'@'localhost' WITH GRANT OPTION;
+   4. mysql > CREATE USER 'sa'@'%' IDENTIFIED BY 'PASSWORD';
+   5. mysql > GRANT ALL PRIVILEGES ON *.* TO 'sa'@'%' WITH GRANT OPTION;
+4. Testing MySQL
+    1.  systemctl status mysql.service

+# How to install MySql Workbench (MySQL Workbench as a Snap package (sandboxed))
+1. Go to app store into ubuntu
+2. Seach for mysql-workbench
+3. Click on permission
+4. Enable Read, add, change, or remove save password

 # Commands ubuntu
 - Updates the package lists for upgrades for packages that need upgrading